jakehffn/lightgrid/README.md

 # lightgrid

-lightgrid is a header-only implementation of a grid data-structure for lookups on spacial data utilizing modern C++ features.
+lightgrid is a header-only implementation of a grid data-structure for lookups on spatial data utilizing modern C++ features.

 lightgrid allows for rapid insertion of arbitrary data types, very stable memory usage, and the ability to take avantage of the known characteristics of the inserted data.